terotests/_channels/README.md

 The directory for channel contains usually following files

- 1. Journal files
+ 1. *Journal files*, which collect the commands that alter the tree
- 2. Main files, which are the root files which the journal commands alter
+ 2. *Main files*, which are the root files which the journal commands alter
- 3. settings file for the channel
+ 3. settings of the channel
  4. list of forks out from this channel

+Journal collects all operations for the channel objects, like writes, deletes, moves of items etc.

+If the journal gets too big, `snapshot` can be created, the version number of the channel is then incremented and a new Main file is created according to new empty journal file.
+The settings file is always updated to have the current version and number of lines in the journal - usually the number of lines is kept in the memory too.

+If a new channel can be created from the existing channel it will be a `fork`.
+The fork's settings file will have a pointer to it's parent channel and information about the branching point.
+The channel which was forked will also have the "forks" file updated.

+From the forks from and to the channels a "tree of life" can be constructed.

+Newly created channel has version number 1 and does not have a main file.

 In JSON format the directory files could be shown as follows: